djberg96/sys-cpu/README.md

 There is no `processors` iterative method for multi-cpu systems.
 I was going to add this originally, but since Solaris is basically dead at this point I've dropped the idea.

 ### OS X
 The `CPU.model` method returns very limited information.
-I do not yet know how to get more detailed information.
+However, the new `CPU.info` method (added in version 1.0.6) returns comprehensive CPU information including architecture, core counts, cache details, performance levels (Apple Silicon), feature flags, and much more in a single hash.
+See `examples/example_sys_cpu_info_darwin.rb` for a detailed demonstration.

 ### Linux
 This is pure Ruby.
 This version reads information out of /proc/cpuinfo and